danielaparker/jsoncons/doc/md/Classes/json_query.md

     <td>Indicates whether results are matching values (the default) or normalized path expressions</td>
   </tr>
 </table>

+### Return value

+Returns a `json` array containing either values or normalized path expressions matching the input path expression.
+Returns an empty array if there is no match.

 [JsonPath](http://goessner.net/articles/JsonPath/) is a creation of Stefan Goessner.
 JSONPath expressions refer to a JSON text in the same way as XPath expressions refer to an XML document.